-We have audited Impact NW's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of Impact NW's major federal programs for the year ended June 30, 2022.
-Impact NW's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited Impact NW's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on Impact NW's major federal program for the year ended June 30, 2023.
+Impact NW's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, Impact NW complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, Impact NW complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2023.